Dogs are Unavoidable but You Can Coexist Peacefully!

 Dogs also communicate with their voices.
 Unfortunately, dogs do not have an inside voice.
 You can think of them as toddlers understanding the world in their childish way.
 They like a lot of attention and will use their voices to get it.
 But they don’t mean to annoy or upset people around them, they just don’t understand how loud they are.
 Another helpful way to see dog barks is like a foreign language.
 It can be confusing at first but once you start learning, it becomes much clearer.

 Many people who are afraid of dogs can mix up happy, playful and excited barks as aggressive ones.
-That is why you must also take into consideration the body language of the dog with the barks to truly understand what is going on.
-Here is another helpful YouTube video that can help you interpret dog barks.
-However, overall, the following is a short description of the most common type of dog barks:
+That is why you must also take into consideration the body language of the dog along with the barks to truly understand what is going on.

 Cute dog barking illustration Creature Courage